dsachdev83/KubeToy/README.md

 * write messages to the log (stdout / stderr)
 * intentionally crash the application to view auto repair
-* toggle a liveness probe and monitor kuberenetes behavior
+* toggle a liveness probe and monitor Kubernetes behavior
 * read config maps and secrets from environment vars and files
 * if connected to shared storage, read and write files